microsoft/playwright/docs/src/test-typescript-js.md

 You can opt into using [ECMAScript modules](https://nodejs.org/api/esm.html) by setting `type: "module"` in your `package.json` file.
 Playwright Test will switch to the ESM mode once it reads the `playwright.config.ts` file, so make sure you have one.

-Playwright Test follows the [experimental support for ESM in TypeScript](https://www.typescriptlang.org/docs/handbook/esm-node.html) and, according to the specification, **requires an extension** when importing from a module, either `'.js'` or `'.ts'`.
+Playwright Test follows the [experimental support for ESM in TypeScript](https://www.typescriptlang.org/docs/handbook/esm-node.html) and, according to the specification, **requires a file extension** when importing from a module, either `'.js'` or `'.ts'`.

 First, enable modules in your `package.json`: